nickjj/runninginproduction.com/_posts/interviews/2019-10-13-001-100k-page-views-a-month-for-5-dollars-with-a-self-hosted-static-site.md

 bang for my buck when it came to getting up to speed with it, features and ease of customization.

+With that said, even if I started the blog today instead of ~5 years ago I would still choose Jekyll.

 ## Is your site a monolith or broken up into microservices?

 It's a monolith since it's just a static site.
 I can't speak for other static